First inauguration of Theodore Roosevelt: Background

 On September 6, Vice President Roosevelt had been at a luncheon of the Vermont Fish and Game League on Lake Champlain when he learned the news that McKinley had been shot.
 He rushed to Buffalo, but after being assured the president would recover, he went on a planned family camping and hiking trip to Mount Marcy in the Adirondacks.
 A week after the shooting, on the mountains, a runner notified him McKinley was on his death bed.
 Roosevelt pondered with his wife, Edith, how best to respond, not wanting to show up in Buffalo and wait on McKinley's death.
 Roosevelt was rushed by a series of stagecoaches to North Creek train station.

-At the station, Roosevelt was handed a telegram that said President McKinley died at 2:15 (September 14) that morning.
+As written in a newspaper of the time:When Colonel Roosevelt was reached and informed of the critical condition of the president he could scarcely believe the burden of the message personally delivered to him.
+Startled at the serious nature of the news, the vice president, at 5:45 o'clock immediately started back for the Tahawas Club.
+In the meantime the Adirondack stage line placed at his disposal relays of horses covering the thirty-five miles to North Creek.
+A deluging thunderstorm had rendered the roads unusually heavy.
+Without any delay he moved as rapidly as possible in the direction of North Creek, the northern terminus of the Adirondacks railroad, where his secretary, William Loeb, Jr., and Superintendent C. D. Hammond, of the Delaware and Hudson railway, with a special train, were awaiting his arrival.
+Soon after Colonel Roosevelt started night came on and rendered the trip exceedingly difficult and dangerous, as mile after mile was traveled in almost impenetrable darkness, but the expert guides piloted the vice president to his objective point.At the station, Roosevelt was handed a telegram that said President McKinley died at 2:15 (September 14) that morning.
 The new president continued by train from North Creek to Buffalo.
 He arrived in Buffalo later that morning, accepting an invitation to stay at the home of Ansley Wilcox, a prominent lawyer and friend since the early 1880s when they had both worked closely with then-New York Governor Grover Cleveland on civil service reform.